-If steeped too long, green tea can possess a highly bitter taste due to its tannin content.
-Tannins may not be bad inherently, but the taste is sometimes seen as a turn-off to many people drinking tea.
+If steeped too long, green tea can possess a very bitter taste due to its tannin content.
+Tannins may not be bad inherently, but the taste is sometimes seen as a turn-off.

 'Green tea extract' in pills, unless processing is specified, can be as simple as a capsule of tea leaves.
-There is little to no difference between tea in liquid form and capsules aside from dosage possible and taste
+There is little to no difference between tea in liquid form and capsules, aside from possibly dosage and taste.

-Although milk proteins can form complexes with green tea catechins (which makes them temporarily indigestible), these complexes are digested and the green tea released in the intestines so it may be absorbed.
-More reading here
+Although milk proteins can form complexes with green tea catechins (which makes them temporarily indigestible), these complexes are digested and the green tea is released in the intestines, so it may be absorbed.
+For more, see here

 Most doses are standardized against EGCG.
-Although the amount of EGCG-equivalent varies from one cup of tea to another dependent on many factors (species of tea, length of steeping, time spent oxidizing) a rough rule of thumb could be that one cup of camellia sinensis green tea contains approximately 50mg of EGCG-equivalence.
+Although the amount of EGCG-equivalent varies from one cup of tea to another, dependending on many factors (species of tea, length of steeping, time spent oxidizing), one cup of camellia sinensis green tea contains approximately 50mg of EGCG-equivalent.

-Benefits of green tea catechins on lipid oxidation and related fat burning pathways are achieved in a dose dependent manner, although significant effects in humans are noted only at high doses, such as 400-500mg EGCG equivalent per day (most Green Tea Extract supplements are roughly 50% EGCG).
+The benefits of green tea catechins on lipid oxidation and related fat-burning pathways are achieved in a dose dependent manner.
+Significant effects in humans are noted only at high doses, such as 400-500mg EGCG equivalent per day (most Green Tea Extract supplements are roughly 50% EGCG).
 Fat burning effects are highly synergistic, almost dependent, on not consuming caffeine habitually.

 Cancer prevention effects are quite dose-dependent, and would be better to consume all catechins (as green tea extract) rather than isolated EGCG.
 Minimal doses would be good (200mg or higher) but with more frequency (3+ times a day).
-Higher doses with frequency may make one prone to nausea
+High, frequent doses may make one prone to nausea

 I am going to try and drown myself in green tea I guess...